ENTJ vs. INTJ: What Are the Differences?

 Entrepreneurship is an especially good option for ENTJs.
 With their confidence, assertiveness, and strategy, ENTJs can execute a vision and drive their own businesses from success to success, especially if they have the freedom to do so.

 ENTJs value success, and while this is also true for INTJs, challenge and problem solving are more their driving force.
-Architects do well in analytical and strategic roles where they get to use their skills, intellect and reasoning.
+Masterminds do well in analytical and strategic roles where they get to use their skills, intellect and reasoning.
 Boredom and simplicity is a killer for INTJs, so early-career tasks can feel especially mundane to this type.

 Over time, INTJs’ intelligence and results will speak for themselves.
-Architects’ skillsets are extremely transferrable, so they can really thrive almost anywhere.
+Masterminds’ skillsets are extremely transferrable, so they can really thrive almost anywhere.
 They do need to be careful when it comes to professional socializing though.
 INTJs can easily antagonize and upset colleagues with their lack of enthusiasm for office small talk and insensitive nature.

 Commanders attack life strategically, and relationships are no different.
 When ENTJs have their sights set on someone they will enthusiastically pursue them.
 This personality looks for long-term relationships, but they aren’t afraid to end one if it’s falling below their expectations.